OrbitX: Orbital Coin (ORBX)

 On February 10, 2021, OrbitX teased about their in-house cryptocurrency.
 On February 12, 2021, OrbitX announced the cryptocurrency named Orbital Coin or ORBX, as they'll also fund the rocket using their in-house cryptocurrency.

 On July 5, 2021, OrbitX announced their initial coin offering, as scheduled on July 20.
 ORBX was developed by ProofSys.io and OrbitX.

 Cooperation

-OrbitX relays its findings and developments to the Philippine Space Agency (PhilSA), the national space agency of the Philippine government, although OrbitX itself is a private venture and is independent from PhilSA.
-It also has partnerships and affiliations with the Space4Impact and Space Impulse, the Green Party of the Philippines, the Polytechnic University of the Philippines, and the government's Department of Environment and Natural Resources.
+OrbitX relayed its findings and developments to the Philippine Space Agency (PhilSA), the national space agency of the Philippine government, although OrbitX itself was a private venture and was independent from PhilSA.
+It also had partnerships and affiliations with the Space4Impact and Space Impulse, the Green Party of the Philippines, the Polytechnic University of the Philippines, and the government's Department of Environment and Natural Resources.